This program is offered in a blended learning format that involves both on campus and distance learning experiences.

 The program requires requires students to:

-- participate in various online guided and independent learning activities, facilitated through the use of e-mail, internet, and distance learning technologies (Blackboard, web conferencing).
+- -Participate in various online guided and independent learning activities, facilitated through the use of e-mail, internet, and distance learning technologies (Blackboard, web conferencing).

-- matriculate into the OT Program in the fall and participate in the mandatory on-campus orientation weekend held in late July or early August.
+- -Matriculate into the OT Program in the fall and participate in the mandatory on-campus orientation weekend held in late July or early August.

-- keep continuous matriculation as the curriculum’s courses are sequential.
+- -Keep continuous matriculation as the curriculum’s courses are sequential.

-- complete all Level II fieldwork within 15 months following completion of the didactic portion of the program.
-(See note about eligibility below).
+- -Complete all Level II fieldwork within 15 months following completion of the didactic portion of the program.
+(See note about eligibility below)

-Certification Eligibility Information
+Fieldwork Eligibility & Certification/Licensure Information